Enhancing Undergraduate Research and Creative Activities (EURECA) became Midwestern State University’s Quality Enhancement Plan (QEP) in April 2013.

 Students share their research experience/creative activities in an Undergraduate Research Forum in both fall and spring semesters.
 Presentations will be assessed by faculty evaluators, and winning poster and oral presentations from each college will be awarded at a ceremony following the forum.

 Students and faculty members may apply to the program using the guidelines provided here.
-Following proposal submissions, the Undergraduate Research Advisory Committee will evaluate all proposals and make recommendations for EURECA participants to the Director of Undergraduate Research.
-For more information on the application guidelines, follow the links here or contact the Undergraduate Research office.
+Following proposal submissions, faculty members will evaluate all proposals and make recommendations for EURECA participants to the Director of Undergraduate Research.
+For more information on the application guidelines, follow the links here or contact the Office of Undergraduate Research.